SeqOIA-IT/sake_request/docs/usage.md

 ```

 Now `df` store variants with sample information and genotyping:
-- gt: number of 1 in GT column in vcf
+- gt: number of 1 in GT column in vcf, phasing and . information are lose
 - ad: string that stop AD column in vcf
 - db: DP column in vcf
 - gq: GQ column in vcf